Farrah Abraham: 16 and Pregnant and Teen Mom

 On August 1, 2012, Abraham ventured into the music industry with the release of her debut studio album My Teenage Dream Ended.
 It received overwhelmingly negative reviews from contemporary music critics, but has since been reappraised as avant-garde outsider art.
 Abraham released a memoir by the same title on August 14.
 After airing four seasons, the series finale of Teen Mom aired on August 29, 2012.

+In 2013, Abraham appeared in the pornographic video Farrah Superstar: Backdoor Teen Mom, with male porn star James Deen, that was distributed by Vivid Video as being a homemade sex video that "leaked", though Abrham later confirmed that the "leak" was just a marketing gimmick.
+In 2014, Abraham appeared in a second porn video with Deen, Farrah 2: Backdoor and More.
+Farrah reportedly earned $1 million selling her first sex tape with James Deen.
+Later that month, Abraham appeared in the TV special Being Farrah, a continuation of Teen Mom; Bookout, Lowell, and Portwood were featured in the specials Being Maci, Being Catelynn, and Being Amber, respectively.
+Their successes prompted MTV to consider reviving the series without Abraham, who the other women were concerned was an inappropriate influence on their children.

 In January 2014, Abraham was cast for the fourth season of Couples Therapy.
 However, Brian Dawe claimed that he was hired by Abraham to appear as her on-screen boyfriend and ultimately did not appear on the program alongside her.
 Abraham consequently became the only cast member in series history to continue therapy without a partner, and was refocused on repairing her relationship with her mother.

-With her previous allegations of rape placing a strain on her partnership with Vivid Entertainment, a press release announcing her second sex tape Farrah 2: Backdoor and More in February stated: "it's no 'fake' 'leak'—it's the real, raw, ridiculous deal, and it suits Farrah's underhanded personality herself."
-Farrah reportedly earned $1 million selling her sex tape with James Deen.
-Later that month, Abraham appeared in the TV special Being Farrah, a continuation of Teen Mom; Bookout, Lowell, and Portwood were featured in the specials Being Maci, Being Catelynn, and Being Amber, respectively.
-Their successes prompted MTV to consider reviving the series without Abraham, who the other women were concerned was an inappropriate influence on their children.

 In March 2014, Abraham returned to the music industry with the release of the song "Blowin'" and the simultaneous premiere of its accompanying music video.
 She stated that she treats music as a "hobby, not my career move."
 In August 2014, she signed a contract with Palazio's Gentleman's Club in Austin, Texas, for $544,000 for a residency until New Year's Eve.